AStcherbinine/pyRT_DISORT/builddocs/examples/plot_phase_function_decomposition.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 51-53
+GENERATED FROM PYTHON SOURCE LINES 44-46

-This object can also convert back into a phase function.
-Let's do that and plot how the fit performed.
+We can test how well the fit did by converting back into a phase function.
+Let's do that and see how it performed.

 ..
-GENERATED FROM PYTHON SOURCE LINES 53-89
+GENERATED FROM PYTHON SOURCE LINES 46-82

 .. code-block:: default

-    reconstructed_pf = lc.reconstruct_phase_function()
+    reconstructed_pf = pyrt.reconstruct_phase_function(lc, scattering_angles)

     plt.rc('mathtext', fontset='stix')
     plt.rc('font', **{'family': 'STIXGeneral'})